 |4||Q1 of 2016-17||Q1 of 2017-18||8.6||Rs.1000||Rs.1.5 lakh|

-Apart from the higher interest rates, some of the other benefits of the Sukanya Samriddhi scheme are as follows:
+Apart from the higher interest rates, some of the other Sukanya Samriddhi scheme Benefits are as follows:

 The SSA is unique in the fact that it is a scheme that offers financial security and growth, in addition to creating an awareness on the well-being of the girl child.